-Players on control of the ball are only allowed 2 touches: control and pass.
+- Players in control of the ball are only allowed 2 touches: control and pass.

-A ball is considered recovered when it is controlled.
-Simply deflecting the ball or kicking it out of game is not enough to regain possession.
+- A ball is considered recovered when it is controlled.
+Simply deflecting the ball or kicking it out of the game is not enough to regain possession.

-If a player breaks one of the rules above and their team is in possession of the ball, their team loses the possession.
+- If a player breaks one of the rules above and their team is in possession of the ball, their team loses possession.

-If the player’s team is not in possession of the ball and breaks one of the rules above, the team on control of the ball automatically gets 5 more passes to their telly.
+- If the player’s team is not in possession of the ball and breaks one of the rules above, the team in control of the ball automatically gets 5 more passes to their telly.

 Rondos improve technique in tight areas, encourages intelligent movement and automate passing the ball in triangles.
 From a defensive point of view, this drill teaches to press, closing down passing lanes and reading the intentions of the player on the ball.
 In addition, this football passing drill provide these benefits:

 - Fitness.
 Introducing a target number of passes makes the drill very competitive, and in turn, increases the intensity.
 This game is physically demanding, particularly for inside defending players.